 Downs should have been concerned by the Vietcong’s “million miles of tunnels.”
 Those tunnels made it difficult for the Americans to find the Vietcong, attain a high body count, and clear and hold the countryside.
 Tunnels impeded the achievement of General Westmoreland’s war aims.
 The presence of miles and miles of tunnels may even have precluded the possibility of the U.S. and South Vietnamese Army from ever pushing the Communists entirely out of South Vietnam or of winning the war.
 If the Vietcong’s underground empire could not be destroyed, the Americans had no way of completely securing South Vietnam’s surface territory.
 The inability of the Americans to hold the land was most apparent when the Vietcong succeeded in maintaining tunnel complexes, and a military presence, immediately adjacent to major U.S. bases.

 At several locations in South Vietnam, Vietcong tunnels extended to the perimeter, and sometimes under the perimeter, of U.S. bases.
 At the 25th Infantry Division base at Cu Chi, the Vietcong burrowed under the perimeter wire, entered the base from below, and launched attacks on unsuspecting U.S. troops who had thought themselves safe inside the massive U.S. facility.
 At Danang, the Vietcong tunnelled into Marble Mountain, only a few miles south of the gigantic U.S. airbase.
 From the heights of the mountain, the guerrillas observed the comings and goings of the Marines and U.S. aircraft stationed at the base.
 The Vietnamese village of Dong Binh sat next to the gigantic U.S. base at Chu Lai.
-The Vietcong infiltrated Dong Binh.
-Overtime, the guerrillas developed a tunnel system under the village, which made it possible for them to enter and leave Dong Binh unobserved by the Marines on the nearby base.
+The Vietcong infiltrated Dong Binh; and then overtime, the guerrillas developed a tunnel system under the village, which made it possible for them to enter and leave Dong Binh unobserved by the Marines on the nearby base.
 Most importantly, Dong Binh’s tunnels allowed the Vietcong to spy on the Marines on the base.